 On June 8th, 2020, BEC held its annual meeting virtually.
 Incumbent board members won re-election.
 A chat window was available and many co-op members responded with their disappointment regarding the net-metering policy change.
 The comments/questions and BEC's responses have been posted to their website.

 CBR hopes you will get involved with your co-op.
 There are nine board members and three are up for election each year.
 You may only vote for your district's representative.
 Learn what district you are in, who your representative is and when they are up for re-election.
-The table below summarizes the districts and election schedule: More information about nomination procedures can be found in the BEC's bylaws found on their website.
+More information about nomination procedures can be found in the BEC's bylaws found on their website.

 Update, September 2, 2020: Cheq Bay Renewables has completed a research project documenting net metering policy in Wisconsin's electric cooperatives.
 The resulting paper can be read in its entirety here.
 It was submitted to Bayfield Electric Cooperative in hopes their Board would consider its insights, recommendations and next steps.